GrimReaper2654/Spaceship-Game/README.md

 R to boost <br> <br>

 NOTE: Zoom out to see more of the map at once.
-Moving too far from the start messes up the ship spawning code so try to stay near the start area.
-If no ships spawn even if you click the 'test' button, something is probably broken.
-Reload the game to fix it (probably)